labordynamicsinstitute/ldilab-manual/_sources/95-15-linux-remote.md

 ### From Another Source

 The following page [Obtaining Data on Biohpc](https://labordynamicsinstitute.github.io/ecco-notes/docs/transfer.html) has extensive instructions on how to get data onto Biohpc from other sources.
-When obtaining data on your personal laptop is easy, then using WinSCP will be straightforward.
+If obtaining data on your personal laptop is easy, then using WinSCP will be straightforward.

 ## Additional setup and tips-and-tricks